lubianat/fcoex_report/manuscript.md

 # Materials and methods

 ## Data
 The pbmc3k dataset version 3.0.0 was downloaded via the SeuratData package (https://github.com/satijalab/seurat-data).
 The zebrafish development dataset was downloaded from the Broad Single Cell portal (https://singlecell.broadinstitute.org/single_cell/study/SCP162).
-Supplementary datasets for mouse Cd11c+ enriched spleen cells and E.7 embryo cells were obtained from Gene Expression Omnibus (GSE54006 and GSE109071, respectively)

-Preprocessing
+## Preprocessing

-1.0.1 pbmc3k dataset preprocessing
+### pbmc3k dataset preprocessing
 pbmc3k data was loaded as a Seurat object from the data package.
-The expression matrix in the “data” slot and the labels in the “Idents” slotas input for creating the fcoex object.
+The expression matrix in the “data” slot and the labels in the “Idents” slot as input for creating the fcoex object.

-1.0.2 Zebrafish and mouse datasets preprocessing
+### Zebrafish dataset preprocessing
 The data downloaded as log2 transformed counts were loaded in a Seurat object and preprocessed as in Seurat’s 3.0 default tutorial.
 The resolution of the “FindClusters” function was arbitrarily set to yield 10-20 clusters.
 The normalized expression matrices, and the labels from the FindClusters function were used as input for the fcoex expression.
 Precise descriptions of the settings used are available in the source code for this paper on https://github.com/lubianat/fcoex_paper.

-Gene expression discretization
+# Gene expression discretization
 As the original Fast Correlation-Based Filter algorithm was constructed to deal with discrete data, we had to discretize gene counts.
 This was done with the fcoex package, version 1.0.0 (https://bioconductor.org/packages/fcoex/) We chose as a discretization metric a min-max-percent approach.
 For each gene, we took the lowest and the highest normalized value across the cells.
 We set a threshold at 25% of the max-min range.
 All the values below this threshold were considered “OFF,” and all above was “ON”.
-For considerations about the discretization, please see the Supplementary Note.

-Identification of fcoex modules
+# Identification of fcoex modules

-1.0.3 Filtering genes by correlation to labels
+## Filtering genes by correlation to labels

 After the discretization step, genes were ranked by their correlation to labels (previously assigned by Seurat’s 3.1 FindClusters function).
 The correlation metric we used was the nonlinear Symmetrical Uncertainty, a variation of mutual information that maps the values between 0 (worst) and 1 (best), and accounts for differences in entropy ranges that arise when variables have a different number of classes (number of labels and number of gene classes).
 All downstream steps were performed only with the previously filtered genes

-1.0.4 Finding predominantly-correlated module seeds
+## Finding predominantly-correlated module seeds

 Modules were built in a bottom-up approach, first selecting genes predominantly correlated to the labels - a higher symmetrical uncertainty score towards the labels than towards any other gene.
 These genes, that are the output of the Fast Correlation-Based Filter algorithm, are called the module seeds.

-1.0.5 Building the coexpression modules/communities
+## Building the coexpression modules/communities

 Each module M is composed of one module seed (x)  predominantly-correlated to the label (L) and all the genes (Yi) more correlated to the seed than to the label.